Piano Concerto No. 7 (Mozart)

-Girdlestone, in his Mozart and his Piano Concertos, describes the concerto and compares one of the themes of its slow movement to similar themes that turn up in later concertos – especially No. 25, K. 503 – in more developed forms.
+Girdlestone, in his Mozart and His Piano Concertos, describes the concerto and compares one of the themes of its slow movement to similar themes that turn up in later concertos – especially No. 25, K. 503 – in more developed forms.

 The first British performance was given by the New Queen's Hall Orchestra at The Proms, Queen's Hall on 12 September 1907.
-The soloists were Henry Wood, York Bowen and Frederick Kiddle, under the baton of Henri Verbrugghen.
+The soloists were Henry Wood, York Bowen and Frederick Kiddle, conducted by Henri Verbrugghen.